whitehat-hero7/Snort-Logging-and-Custom-Rule-Setup-on-Ubuntu-VM/README.md

-# Snort Logging Setup and Custom Rules on Ubuntu VM
+# Snort Logging and Custom Rule Setup on Ubuntu VM

 ## Objective
 **`Snort`** is a powerful open-source **`Intrusion Detection and Prevention System (IDS/IPS)`** designed to analyze network traffic and detect potential threats in real time.
 This comprehensive guide walks you through the step-by-step process of configuring **`Snort`** logging and custom rule creation within an **`Ubuntu VM`** running on a **`VirtualBox`** home lab.
 By following this guide, you’ll gain hands-on experience in monitoring network activity, identifying security threats, and fine-tuning **`Snort’s`** detection capabilities to generate custom alerts for suspicious behavior, enhancing both your cybersecurity skills and your ability to respond to real-world attacks.